spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

    to [Profile Customizations](../profiles/profile-customization.md) for more information on how to apply labels to namespaces.

-5. Deploy the resouces into the namespace with the label `stylus.io/imageswap=disable`, and the Palette agent will pull the image from registiries you specify instead of from the Harbor registry.
+5. Deploy the resources into the namespace with the label `stylus.io/imageswap=disable`, and the Palette agent will pull the image from registiries you specify instead of from the Harbor registry.

 </TabItem>